-This includes the steps in the funnel.
+This includes the required funnel steps.
 You can edit them, add new steps, view, delete, or rearrange them.
 Flow adjustments and settings include the name, text mode, slug, publish, and featured image.

 Each step is made with the Divi Builder and can be customised as you wish.
 You can create as many steps as you like, with as many actions.

 The editor also includes settings for each of the types of steps.
 These are the optin settings.
 Here, you can add shortcodes, select a product, design, edit the form fields, adjust settings, and add custom scripts.

-To learn more about Divi funnels, you can visit the Divi website. 😉
+To learn more about Divi funnels, you can visit the Elegant Themes blog. 😉